• Skip to primary navigation

 Recipes don't get much easier than this.
 First, fry some chopped zucchini, onions, and garlic in an oven-safe pan over medium-high heat.
 Then, add salt, pepper, and thyme.
 I use my 10 ¼-inch cast iron pan, but any oven-safe pan that is big enough should work.

 While this is heating, make sure an oven rack is up one from the center.
-The goal isn't to have it directly under the top burner but off-center to the higher rack.
-My oven has five shelves, and I like to cook this second from the top.
-If it is the center, it will work fine— Preheat the oven to 350° Fahrenheit.
+The goal isn’t to have it directly under the top burner but off-center to the higher rack.

 In a separate bowl, mix eggs, whole milk, and shredded cheese in a large bowl.
-Add this mixture to the same pan where the zucchini is cooking, once the vegetables are glassy.
+Add this mixture to the same pan where the zucchini is cooking once the vegetables are glassy.

-To determine when the frittata is ready for the oven, I use a metal spatula and slide it in around the edges of the pan.
+To determine when the frittata is ready for the oven, I use a metal spatula and slide it around the edges of the pan.
 At some point, it feels like the egg starts to easily separate from the edge of the pan and seem more solid.
 That is when it is ready.

 At the same time, I make sure to use my spatula to mix the center of the pan and make sure the egg does not burn and stick to the center of the pan.
 The oil we previously added to the cast iron should also help with this.